Handbook of Operating Procedures 9-2010

 1. Termination of Appointment

-1. Termination of an assistant instructor before the expiration of the stated period of appointment will only be for good cause shown.
+1. Termination of an Assistant Instructor before the expiration of the stated period of appointment will only be for good cause shown.

-1. An assistant instructor may seek redress of any grievance related to the terms and conditions of employment as provided for in HOP 9-2050.
+1. An Assistant Instructor may seek redress of any grievance related to the terms and conditions of employment as provided for in HOP 9-2050.

 1. Forms & Tools